 In addition to collecting data from farmers participating in the Better Cotton System, Better Cotton and its partners believe it is valuable to use complementary mechanisms to put the data into context.
-Two of the methods used are the collection of control data and the commissioning of independent case studies.
+Another method used is commissioning independent case studies.